Suspicious Package

 Does Suspicious Package support languages other than English?

-We speak only English, unfortunately, and our zero-revenue model makes it difficult to justify paying for a company to localize the app.
-Especially since Suspicious Package has a lot of complex strings to explain different parts of the package and identify potential issues in the review.
+We speak only English, unfortunately, and our zero-revenue model makes it difficult to justify paying for a professional to localize the app.

 Why does Little Snitch tell me that com.mothersruin.XPCService.UpdateChecker.xpc wants to make a connection?